mvkara/loggerwrapper-fsharp/README.md

 Some features:

-- Printf style logging to any logging framework.
+- Printf style logging for any logging framework.
 Note that logging strings aren't built/allocated if logging is turned off to save performance especially around Debug logging.
-- Global logging sink as a singleton; meaning logging factories don't have to clutter your app if you prefer this style which is similar to many .NET logging frameworks (e.g Log4Net, NLog).
+- Global logging sink as a singleton; meaning logging factories don't have to clutter your app if you prefer this style which is similar to many static logging .NET frameworks (e.g Log4Net, NLog).
 - No other package dependencies required to allow logging to function (besides FSharp.Core).
 - etc.